 Have A Well-Stocked Arsenal Of Product

 Pro Tip: Get the low-down from your stylist before you leave.
-He can tell you exactly what you’ll need to replicate the salon-fresh look, and make sure you go home with products that complement your hair type.
+He can tell you exactly what you’ll need to replicate the salon-fresh look and make sure you go home with products that compliment your hair type.

 Schedule Regular Tune-Ups

-Worst Case Scenario: So you got a bad haircut?
+So you got a bad haircut?
 The good news is, it’ll grow back.
-The other good news is, you can fix it.
-The bad news is, repairing a botched cut requires serious skill – in other words, get it fixed by the guy you should have gone to in the first place, and don’t try it yourself unless you’re planning to go Bruce Willis bald.
+The other good news is that you can fix it.
+The bad news is repairing a botched cut requires serious skill – in other words, get it fixed by the guy you should have gone to in the first place, and don’t try it yourself unless you’re planning to go full Brad Pitt in Fight Club.

 Men’s Haircut FAQ